HEATING ASSISTANCE FAQ

 - NOTICE OF APPEAL OF RIGHTS

-Fuel Assistance is a federally funded program that helps low income households pay for a portion of their heating bills during the winter months (November thru April).
+Heating Assistance is a federally funded program that helps low income households pay for a portion of their heating bills during the winter months (November through April).

-If you are applying for Fuel Assistance for the first time please contact QCAP to schedule an intake appointment.
-You will be asked to bring information with you to your intake appointment; this information includes household income, housing, and heating source documentation.
+If you are applying for Heating Assistance for the first time please contact QCAP to schedule an intake appointment.
+You will be asked to provide household income, housing, and heating source documentation.
 Missing information will delay your eligibility.
-The deadline to apply for fuel assistance is April 30, 2018

-Do I need to be a U.S. Citizen to apply for Fuel Assistance?
+Do I need to be a U.S. Citizen to apply for Heating Assistance?

-You do not have to be a U.S. Citizen to apply for Fuel Assistance, nor does everyone in the household have to be a U.S. Citizen.
+You do not have to be a U.S. Citizen to apply for Heating Assistance, nor does everyone in the household have to be a U.S. Citizen.
 You will need to provide verification of U.S. Citizenship or Qualified Alien status.
-For Further options please call the office at (617)479-8181 ext.
-301
+For Further information please call the office at (617) 657-5301.

-What if I have applied for Fuel Assistance within the last 2 years?
+What if I have applied for Heating Assistance within the last 2 years?

-A re-certification application for Fuel Assistance will be mailed to you.
-QCAP will be sending out the FY 2018 Fuel Assistance Applications by October 31, 2017.
-If you have not received your application by that date, or if you have lost or misplaced your application please contact the Energy Department at 617-479-8181 ext.
-301.
+A re-certification application for Heating Assistance will be mailed to you.
+QCAP will mail out the 2022-2023 Heating Assistance Applications by October 29, 2022.
+If you have not received your application by that date, or if you have lost or misplaced your application, please contact Energy Programs at (617) 657-5301.

-Please be sure to send in all information with your fuel application as quickly as possible so that we can review and process your application.
+Please be sure to send in all information with your heating assistance application as quickly as possible so that we can review and process your application.

 Does the intake worker process my application?

 The intake worker takes your information and tries to obtain all information needed to complete the application.
-Your application will then be reviewed by a Certifier according to your completed application date.
-At that point additional information may be requested to determine eligibility based on Program Guidelines.
+Your application will be reviewed based on program guidelines.
 A letter will be sent to you requesting additional information, or informing you of your eligibility and benefit amount.